Frequently Asked Questions

 From the exploitation and endangerment of workers, to overflowing landfills and oceans full of plastic, what and how we consume matters.
+Extending the functional lives of our goods has big impacts on greenhouse gas emissions (GHGs), deforestation and water use, and especially on contamination from waste (notably, electronic waste).
 To move forward, it may help to embrace some of the principles of the past.
 We can even lean on an old adage for guidance: “Use it up.
 Wear it out.
 Make it do.
 Or do without.”
 And having looked at where we’ve been, we can plot a new course, a better course – one that leverages past lessons in service of a cleaner, more just, and happier future.

 We have the skills.
 We have the tools.
 And we have the power to make it happen.
 Let’s do this already!

+Mend it.
+Make it.
 Fix it.
-Make it.
-Mend it.
 Share it!

 A great way to get involved is to contact the repair group, tool library, or makerspace closest to you (either on the home page map or through the listings on the respective pages).
 If there’s nothing nearby and you’d like to start something, let us know!
-Email us a firstname.lastname@example.org
+Email us!

 Fundamentally, Right to Repair is about individuals reclaiming true ownership of their belongings by being able to fix them when they break.
 Manufacturers have made it increasingly difficult to repair items through restricting access to parts, requiring specialized tools, even through the design of the item itself.
 The Right to Repair movement seeks to counteract this by advocating for legislation that requires manufacturers to adopt practices that enable repair.